 Easy to Train

-You shouldn’t expect your new puppy to come fully trained (and house trained), but you want a dog that’s pretty easy to train once you bring him home.
-All dogs require considerable time and effort to train, but some breeds are much more willing to learn new things than others.
+You shouldn’t expect your new puppy to come fully trained (and house-trained), but you want a dog that’s pretty easy to train once you bring him home.

 The German Shepherd is considered highly intelligent and easy to train.
-You only need to look at the history of the GSD, intentionally bred for herding sheep and other livestock.
-This was a skill that required not only intelligence but concentration, stamina, and decision-making.
+You only need to look at the history of the GSD, which was intentionally bred for herding sheep and other livestock.

 You can train the German Shepherd breed to perform almost any task.
 Due to their high trainability, obedience, and strength, they are used as police, military, search and rescue, and service dogs.

-Good with People and Dogs
+Excellent with People and Other Dogs

-You’ll spend the most time with your dog, but you also want to ensure that he’s well-behaved around other people and dogs.
+You’ll spend the most time with your dog, but you also want to ensure he’s well-behaved around other people and dogs.

-Early socialization is therefore essential.
+Early socialization is, therefore, essential.
 A dog that’s protective of you is great, but a dog that’s friendly and welcoming in the right situation is even better!

 German Shepherds are friendly towards strangers as long as they sense your approval first.